Azhagarsamy

-Azhagarsamy is a 1999 Tamil language drama film directed by Sundar C. The film stars Sathyaraj and Roja.
+Azhagarsamy is a 1999 Indian Tamil-language drama film directed by Sundar C, who also wrote the screenplay.
+The film stars Sathyaraj and Roja.
 It was released on 10 December 1999.

 Plot

 A rich landlord gave money to Thayama, a pregnant woman, to save her husband and she later swore to give her baby in return.
 Her husband died and she gave her baby.

 Azhagarsamy was brought-up by the landlord and the landlord decides to marry Azhagarsamy to his daughter Suja, an arrogant city girl.
 Thayama begins to work in Azhagarsamy's house.

 Later, Azhagarsamy marries Suja who hates and insults him every time.
 Vinu Chakravarthy who wants to grab Suja's property tries to give milk with poison to Suja who is pregnant.
 Thayamma who realises the problem sacrifices her life by drinking the milk and Azhagarsamy learns that Thayamma was his mother.
 In the end, Suja unites with Azhagarsamy.